ietf-tapswg/api-drafts/draft-brunstrom-taps-impl.md

 ### Protocol Configuration

-Once a connection is established and a transport protocol has been chosen, any Protocol Properties given by the application which apply to the transport protocol are configured on the transport protocol.
+Once a connection is established and a protocol stack has been chosen, an implementation SHOULD configure any Protocol Properties given by the application which apply to the chosen protocol stack.

-Additionally, a transport system may configure a transport protocol according to following Application Intents:
+Additionally, an implementation MAY configure a transport protocol according to following Application Intents:

+* Traffic Category, Capacity Profile:
-* Traffic Category: Can be mapped to DSCP code point value, e.g., see [I-D.ietf-tsvwg-rtcweb-qos].
-Furthermore, if an application indicates a preference for low latency, the transport system may disable the Nagle algorithm on a TCP connection.
+The implementation may map information about the anticipated traffic pattern or priority to a DSCP code point value, e.g., see [I-D.ietf-tsvwg-rtcweb-qos].
+Furthermore, if an application indicates a preference for low latency, the implementation may disable the Nagle algorithm on a TCP connection.

-* Send Bitrate: If an application indicates a certain bitrate it wants to send on the connection, the transport system may limit the bitrate of the outgoing communication to that rate, for example by setting an upper bound for the TCP congestion window of a connection calculated from the Send Bitrate and the Round Trip Time.
+* Send Bitrate: If an application indicates a certain bitrate it wants to send on the connection, the implementation may limit the bitrate of the outgoing communication to that rate, for example by setting an upper bound for the TCP congestion window of a connection calculated from the Send Bitrate and the Round Trip Time.
 This helps to avoid bursty traffic patterns on video streaming servers, see [Trickle].

 ## Establishing multiplexed connections {#establish-mux}